Car Dyke

-The Car Dyke was, and to a large extent still is, a long ditch which runs along the western edge of the Fens in eastern England for a distance of over 57 mi.
+The Car Dyke is a long ditch which runs along the western edge of the Fens in eastern England for a distance of over 57 mi.
 It is generally accepted as being a Roman construction and was, for many centuries, considered to mark the western edge of the Fens.
 Its name derives from carr, a fourteenth-century word for marsh or drained land.